Free Meal Programs

 Columbus, OH 43205

 Summer Food Meals

-Our Summer Food Program offers free, nutritionally balanced meals during the Summer months at our community centers along with other various locations.
-(Dates and times can vary.)
-Last Summer, over 630,000 meals were served at over 230 locations in the Columbus area.
+Last Summer, more than 41,000 meals were served at over 62 locations in the Columbus area.
 These meals are served to anyone between the ages of 1-18.
 Meals are also available for anyone ages 18-21 who have been determined by a state or local public educational agency to be mentally or physically disabled and involved in an independent education program.
 Our (downloadable) Summer Food information can be found here: English, Spanish & Somali.

 After School Meals

 For the current school year, your Recreation and Parks Department has several locations that operate as Activity Learning Points, where students can bring their computer – or access a computer if needed – to complete and get assistance with schoolwork.
 The department will also have Physical Activity Sites where kids can participate in structured activities to help them stay active.
 These sites will provide free, shelf-stable meals to all participating youth.